 - Flavor Notes: Earthy, spicy, and fruit

-- Also Found In: Cloves, hops. lemongrass
+- Also Found In: Cloves, hops, lemongrass

 - Strains with High Percentage: Mango Kush

 Myrcene is exceptionally prominent in cannabis and makes up a large portion of the terpene profile of most strains you can buy today.
 Myrcene is primarily known to deliver sedating, relaxing effects.
 However, this terpene may offer substantial therapeutic value due to its actions as an anti-inflammatory and analgesic.
+In addition to providing physical health benefits, myrcene is also known as one of the best terpenes for anxiety.

 2. Caryophyllene